 - Meet specific income requirements

-Cost of Disability Insurance
+Cost of Disability Insurance for Small Business

 - Age: As with life insurance, older people pay more for disability insurance, all else being equal.
 This is simply because older people are more likely to become ill or injured.